 3. Hang Out at Descanso Beach Club

-Hanging out at Descanso Beach Club is one of the most popular things to do for a Catalina Island day trip, and it’s only a short walk past the Casino building.
+Hanging out at Descanso Beach Club is one of the most popular things to do on a Catalina Island day trip, and it’s only a short walk past the Casino building.
 There’s a bar and restaurant on the beach, a DJ on Saturday’s, and a swimming area in the ocean.
 It reminds me of a mix between Miami and a Las Vegas pool party, but there are families with kids there as well.
 Definitely great people watching!
 It gets crowded pretty quickly, so get down there and lay out a beach towel to save a spot.
 You can also rent a cabana that lives in a separate section of the beach, which would be much more relaxing and private if you are willing to pay the price (starts at $325 for the day).

 There are two main snorkel spots in the area- Dive Park by the Casino, and Lovers Cove.

 This spot is conveniently located right at the Casino, and there are stairs leading down into the ocean.
 This is a popular place for scuba divers as well, but for a Catalina day trip snorkeling is easier/faster.
 Keeping your spot at Descanso Beach Club as home base, you can rent a mask/snorkel from there for $8 for 2 hours and walk over to the Dive Park pretty quickly.
 When you walk down the stairs to enter the water, make sure that you jump in as the waves are coming in, NOT when they are going out.

-Lover’s Cove: Lover’s Cove is another popular snorkeling location, however it is a further walk from Descanso Beach Club than the Dive Park.
+Lover’s Cove is another popular snorkeling location, however it is a further walk from Descanso Beach Club than the Dive Park.
 Coming from Descanso, you will have to walk past the casino, past the town, and past the ferry dock where you arrived.
 A few min past the ferry dock, you will see Lover’s Cove- a cove with a rocky shoreline, likely with other snorkelers in the water.
-I didn’t have time to go to this spot so I can’t vouch for it personally, but I’ve heard good things.
+I didn’t have time to go to this spot, but I’ve heard good things.